factor1/fancy-checkboxes-radios/README.md

 # fancy-checkboxes-radios
 Tired of styling the same checkboxes and radios?
 Me too...
 This is a mixin starting point for fancy checkbox and radio inputs.
+See it in action [on codepen](https://codepen.io/erwstout/pen/xrNEBJ?editors=1100)

 ## Usage
 ### `@include f1-radio($size, $background, $border);`